 Federal EV Charging Grant Program

 In addition to the federal NEVI program EV charging funding mentioned above, Oregon (and other states) can apply for additional EV charging grant funding from the federal government.
 Eligible funding recipients include state and local entities, Metro Planning Organizations, and Tribal governments.
-More information about this grant program is expected from the federal government in fall 2022.
+More information about one of these grant programs -- the Charging and Fueling Infrastructure (CFI) grant program – was published in March 2023.
+This funding opportunity provides grants to strategically deploy publicly accessible EV charging, and hydrogen/propane/natural gas fueling in communities and along designated corridors.

 The links provided on this page are intended for public information purposes only.
 Neither the State of Oregon nor ODOT endorse or sponsor the products or services provided by these links.